tkdguq05/TIL/Algorithm/Read me.md

-# Algorithm practice from the book "Grokking Algorithms"
+# Algorithm practices from the book "Grokking Algorithms"